numba/numba/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: Feature Request
-about: Tell us about something that it'd be good for Numba to support
+about: Tell us about something in the Python language/NumPy you'd like Numba to support.

 ---